aknackiron/testdroid-documentation/appium/examples/python-client-side-example/index.md

 # Upload Test Suite Output to Cloud

-If your test suite generates a JUnit XML results file, you can upload the XML to Testdroid Cloud.
-Doing this will allow you to check your test cases and their run statuses on the Testdroid web UI, and let you download test reports in various formats.
+If your test suite generates a JUnit XML results file, you can upload the XML to Bitbar Testing.
+Doing this will allow you to check your test cases and their run statuses on the Bitbar Testing web UI, and let you download test reports in various formats.

 Add the `testdroid_junitWaitTime` desired capability in your test script.